TypeRocket/docs/v5/plugin-install.md

 ## Requirements

-Before getting started, be sure your setup supports [the TypeRocket Pro system and browser requirements](/docs/v5/requirements).
+Before getting started, be sure your setup supports [the TypeRocket system and browser requirements](/docs/v5/requirements).

 ## Plugin Installation

+Anyone can download and enjoy TypeRocket from [here](#link-comming-soon).

-To install TypeRocket Pro Plugin for WordPress [go to your account](/account/) and download the plugin zip file.
+If you have the pro version... install TypeRocket plugin for WordPress [go to your account](/account/) and download the plugin zip file.
 Find the download link at the bottom of your "Purchase Receipt" page.

-*Note: Do not modify the TypeRocket Pro Plugin files.
+*Note: Do not modify the TypeRocket plugin files.
 You would only extend TypeRocket using available hooks and `wp-config.php` constants.
 When the documentation tells you to edit TypeRocket files, those edits should be made to your version of those files.*

 <iframe width="560" height="315" src="https://www.youtube.com/embed/-VkAydury5c" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### 1. Download & Activate

-1. Download the latest version of TypeRocket Pro Plugin from your account.
+1. Download the latest version of TypeRocket plugin.
 2. Upload the plugin in the WordPress admin or unzip the files into your WordPress sites `plugins` directory.
-3. Activate the TypeRocket Pro Plugin in WordPress.
+3. Activate the TypeRocket plugin in WordPress.
-4. Activate your TypeRocket site license.
+4. Activate your TypeRocket site license if you are using Pro.

 From the TypeRocket settings page located under "Settings > TypeRocket" add your site license.
 Activating your license gives you access to automatic updates.